 One of the most important jobs of the Danish Gambling Authority is to ensure a fair gambling market in Denmark and to protect vulnerable groups from the potentially harmful effects of gambling.

 Most Danes associate games and gambling with entertainment and having a good time, but the latest study of problem gambling in Denmark shows that gambling has developed into problem gambling to about 10,000 Danes.

 Compulsive gambling defined

 Frequently repeated episodes of gambling that dominate the individual’s life at the expense of social, work-related, and family values and commitments.
 (Source: The National Board of Health)

 If you – or someone you know – gamble too much, you can use the Danish Gambling Authority’s register of self-excluded persons (ROFUS).

-There are eight free treatment options in Denmark.
+There are 13 free treatment centres in Denmark.

 Get the MitSpil (“MyGame”) app